jcurran1289/PP4-Clinicaltrials/README.md

 ![signout](static/img/signout.PNG)

+## Future Feautures

+- 404 page
+A modified 404 page to suit the style of the website.

+- 500 page
+A modified 500 page to suit the style of the website.

+- CT.gov API
+Incorporate the CT.gov api on the website so the admin would not have to enter studies

 ## Testing
 All the HTMl and CSS code works as expected and as well as going through the website manually, I have tested the HTML, CSS and Django code using third party validations such as Pep8 for Django and W3C validation for HTML and CSS.
 ## Testing